GageDG/SplunkSetupLab/INSTALLATION_AND_CONFIGURATION.md

 ### Objective

-Confirm that Splunk Enterprise is correctly installed and operational.
+Install Splunk enterprise and ensure that it is properly running.

 ### Actions Taken